Nottingham Racecourse: History

 By the close of the 19th century the new racecourse had become established as part of Nottingham life.

 In 1965 the local corporation bought the 293-acre site for £500,000, and for a short time the future of the course looked in doubt.
 However, the Levy Board funded improvements to the site, and the corporation agreed to lease the course to the Racecourse Holdings Trust (predecessor of Jockey Club Racecourses) for a nominal sum.

 It staged both forms of racing until February 1996, after which it abandoned National Hunt racing to become a flat-only course.
 The racecourse was served by its own station on the Nottingham to Grantham line, from 1882 to 1959.
 There are still remnants of the station wall on what is now Colwick loop road.

-The course hosts two early-season Listed races – the Further Flight Stakes over 1 mile 6 furlongs, named after the horse of that name, and the listed Nottinghamshire Oaks over 1 mile 2 furlongs for fillies and mares.
+The course hosts an early-season Listed race – the Nottinghamshire Oaks over 1 mile 2 furlongs for fillies and mares.
 In total, it hosted 23 race meetings in 2017, at an average of £50,467 prize money per meeting.
 Mr John Barnett was the courses longest serving employee; for over 25 years Mr Barnett served the course as a groundsman.
 On 9 June 2013, Mr Barnett's 65th birthday, he enjoyed his final raceday as a full-time employee of the racecourse, which was celebrated with a race named in his honour "Happy Retirement John Barnett handicap".
 The 8f race consisted of 14 runners and the winner Woody Bay trained by James Given and ridden by Graham Lee finished the race in 1m 46.78s.